Caeph/paperfly/README.md

 # Instalation
 Clone the repository.
 Use the included makefile to
-- create a python virtual environment and install the required packages
+- create a python virtual environment and install the required packages via the venv pip
 - build the C# binaries

 Just run